block-wallet/campaigns-service/README.md

             ],
             "type": "REWARD_TYPE_PODIUM"
         },
-        "accounts": [],
+        "accounts": ["0x1fC50bFc3E5c9C937fC0baf7422d19e39b00eDBc"],
-        "winners": [],
+        "participants": [{
+                "accountAddress": "0x1fC50bFc3E5c9C937fC0baf7422d19e39b00eDBc",
+                "earlyEnrollment": false,
+                "eligibility": null
+        }],
         "tags": [
             "BLANK",
             "staking2"
         ],
-        "enrollMessage": "Sign this message to enroll in Campaign 2" }
+        "enrollMessage": "Sign this message to enroll in Campaign 2", "enrollmentMode": "INSTANCE_UNLIMITED_ENROLL",
+        "campaignType": "CAMPAIGN_TYPE_PARTNER_OFFERS",
     }
+}
 ```

 #### UpdateCampaign

-Admins can only update campaigns status and in case of updating the status to `FINISHED` they can also specify the winners.
-The winners may change depending on the campaign's reward type, where those campaigns which rewards are of they type `PODIUM` the amount of winners should match the quantity of `amounts`.
+Admins can only update campaigns status and in case of updating the status to `FINISHED` they can also specify the elegible accounts.
+The elegible accounts may change depending on the campaign's reward type, where those campaigns which rewards are of they type `PODIUM` the amount of accounts should match the quantity of `amounts`.

 Possible transitions:

+- `PENDING` -> `WAITLIST`
-- `PENDING` -> `ACTIVE` (Campaign's start_date should be after now and end_date should be before the current datetime)
+- `PENDING` or `WAITLIST` -> `ACTIVE` (Campaign's start_date should be after now and end_date should be before the current datetime)
 - `PENDING` -> `CANCELLED`
 - `ACTIVE` -> `CANCELLED`
-- `ACTIVE` -> `FINISHED` (must specify winners)
+- `ACTIVE` -> `FINISHED` (must specify elegible accounts)
-- `FINISHED` -> `FINISHED` (must specify winners again)
+- `FINISHED` -> `FINISHED` (must specify elegible accounts again)

 If some of these transitions cannot fulfill what you want to do with the campaign, you should `CANCEL` it and create a new one.